How do I upload a document on the OSAP website?

 - Blue and black ink scan the best

-- All documents must be scanned and upload separately
+- All documents must be scanned and uploaded separately

 - The Change Request form can be uploaded under ‘Application Update’